leviwheatcroft/metalsmith-google-drive/README.md

 Follow [this guide][2], go through A to G under *Step 1*, the downloaded file will contain the credentials you need to pass into this plugin.
 In these examples I'm using [config][3] to store them.

+Once you've authed, the token will be printed to console, you can store this token in a config file if you wish, but be aware that it's sensitive so put it somewhere which isn't tracked.

 ### example